21 Jan Steps to Hitting a Baseball or Softball

 Practice hitting line drives back up the middle and to the opposite field, good things will happen.
 The opposite field hitting approach helps to “stay closed,” “stay back,” and “keep your head on the ball.”

 Minimize swing movement reducing the chance of a pitcher to disrupt your timing and rhythm.
 In the bullpen, as a pitcher is warming up work on your “load and timing.”
 Begin your load the same time a pitcher breaks the ball from his glove.
 Akin to a punch, the first movement is a slight rotation with the hips before accelerating forward.
 Begin your load by raising your front foot, turning your knee inward.

 Keep your batting stride “short and quiet,” the longer and higher your batting stride correlates to a reduction in your contact consistency.
 You can “speed-up” or “slow-down” the perception of velocity; a rushed stride adds “perceived velocity” to a fastball.
 Alternatively, a slow and deliberate stride reduces “perceived velocity.”

-There are many other benefits to using our Laser Strap Power Hitting Aid, which include;
+There are many other benefits to using our Laser Power Swing Trainer Power Hitting Aid, which include;

 - Train your kids the core concepts of rotational hitting by training them to use their hips/core to generate bat speed.